Details & Itinerary

 Upon arriving to Panama City, we settle into the cozy, private Bed and Breakfast that serves as our base for the first portion of the trip.
 Here we hold orientation, sharpen our Spanish language skills, and get to know each other.
 One full day is dedicated to touring Casco Viejo and visiting the engineering marvel, the Panama Canal and Miraflores locks.

-An early morning jeep transfer picks us up and transports us a couple hours drive to the Kuna Yala Islands.
+An early morning jeep transfer picks us up and transports us a couple of hours drive to the Kuna Yala Islands.
 The Kuna people have autonomously governed the islands since the 1920’s and have maintained their distinctive dress, music, dance, and legends.
 While staying on a rustic and gorgeous private island, our group spends the next several days engaged in educational service projects with an elementary school on Carti Island.
 Previous projects have included: constructing a library, painting classrooms, and designing a mural.
 We attend a Kuna tribal council meeting, compete in dug-out canoe races, and attend workshops on traditional cooking, mola weaving, and dancing.

 Adventure & Cultural Activities